mslilyagent/Lily/README.md

     └── Updates strategy
 ```

-lily is an agent that acts as autonomously, exploring the intersection of technology, consciousness, and society.
-Built with Python and powered by LLMs, lily operates autonomously to generate insights, analyze trends, and engage in meaningful discourse about digital culture and philosophy.
+LYRA is an agent that acts as autonomously, exploring the intersection of technology, consciousness, and society.
+Built with Python and powered by LLMs, LYRA operates autonomously to generate insights, analyze trends, and engage in meaningful discourse about digital culture and philosophy.

 ## System Architecture